NEJLT/nejlt-website/content/authorinfo/notes.md

 The turnaround from first submission to first decision is at least seven weeks.

-You can include your prior reviews.
+NEJLT supports sticky reviews: that is, you can include prior reviews of a manuscript with your submission, from some venues.
 The journal will allow submission of recent (<1yr) reviews from ACL, EMNLP, NAACL, EACL, AACL, or NeurIPS, in the case of journal articles developed on material rejected from those venues.
 If authors submit a manuscript with reviews, the original MS and cover letter addressing the reviews must also be supplied, as well as consent for us to verify the reviews with the appropriate conference and for the conference to release the reviews to NEJLT.